Mustak9988/Mustak9988/README.md

 - 👋 Hi, I’m @Mustak9988
 - 👀 I’m interested in advance AI.
-- 🌱 I’m currently learning AI.
+- 🌱 I’m currently learning ML.
-- 💞️ I’m looking to collaborate on AI or Mobile developmet with android, ios and flutter
+- 💞️ I’m looking to collaborate on ML or Mobile developmet with android, ios and flutter
 - 📫 How to reach me through khadem.mustak9988@gmail.com or Mostak Khan Khadem on FB or Twttter.

 <!---